kperusko/cheatsheet/linux.md

 cat foobar 2>&1 | tee bar.txt (redirect stderr to stdout, write it to the bar.txt file and display it to the screen)

 sh deploy.sh *** OR *** ./deploy.sh (start SH script - to start a script with ./deploy.sh the execute (+X) permission must be set on thescript)
-./deploy.sh & (starts the script as separate process - the terminal can be turned off and the process will still be running)
+./deploy.sh & (starts the script as a asynchronous job) sh deploy.sh &! (only for zsh - starts the script as a asynchronous job and disown the process - the disowned process will not be suspended automatically)

 time foobar (runs foobar, displays time needed for running the command and summarizes system resource usage)

+diff -y foo bar (compares two files side-by-side; also works with directories)

 sed -i "s/foo/bar/g" bazfile (global inplace search and replace in files - replaces foo with bar in file bazfile)